Overview

 - Create a course to match your aims, with a broad choice of electives, research projects and the option to take the International Financial Reporting Standards Certificate in Term 3.

-- Benefit from our location near the City of London, with guest lectures and teaching from senior bankers and finance professionals and unparalleled networking opportunities.
+- Benefit from our location near the City of London, with guest lectures and teaching from senior industry professionals and unparalleled networking opportunities.

 Induction weeks